Enhancing Sustainability of the Transboundary Cambodia–Mekong Delta Aquifer (CMDA): Vietnam and Cambodia

 The Cambodia–Mekong River Delta Aquifer (CMDA) is one of the most important shared groundwater systems in Southeast Asia.
 Lying beneath Cambodia’s floodplains and the Mekong Delta of Vietnam, the aquifer sustains millions of people with water for drinking, farming, and ecosystems.
 Yet this hidden resource is under increasing stress from over-extraction, salinity intrusion, and climate change.

-The CMDA Project is the first initiative of its kind in the Lower Mekong Basin.
+Enhancing the Sustainability of the Transboundary Cambodia-Mekong Delta Aquifer is the first initiative of its kind in the Lower Mekong Basin.
+Running from 2024 to 2028, it aims to strengthen the sustainability of this shared aquifer through science-based knowledge, cooperative governance, and inclusive participation.
 Funded by the Global Environment Facility (GEF), implemented by the Food and Agriculture Organization of the United Nations (FAO), and executed by IUCN, the project is co-owned by the Governments of Cambodia and Vietnam.
-Running from 2024 to 2028, it aims to strengthen the sustainability of this shared aquifer through science-based understanding, cooperative governance, and inclusive participation.

-The CMDA project is designed to deliver both knowledge and cooperation.
-Its mission can be summarized in five interlinked goals:
+The CMDA project is designed to deliver both knowledge and cooperation to reach its goal through five interlinked objectives:

-Agree on a Strategic Action Programme (SAP) endorsed by both governments, setting out practical and coordinated responses.
+- Agree on a Strategic Action Programme (SAP) endorsed by both governments, that outlines practical and coordinated responses.

 3. Why Groundwater Matters